Wild Woody: Development and release

 Wild Woody was regarded by Sega Multimedia Studio as the swan song for the Sega CD accessory.

 Following the completion of Sega Multimedia Studio's Jurassic Park for the Sega CD, the studio was divided into two teams.
 While one team was tasked with researching games for the upcoming Sega Saturn, the other began developing the game Wild Woody, which was regarded by the team as the Sega CD's swan song.
 Doug Lanford, while credited as a designer, was paid as a junior programmer and created much of the game's engine.
 The character animation during gameplay was created by scanning hand-drawn frames that were then colored and cleaned digitally, while the animation for Woody during the cutscenes was created via motion capture performed by Donald Hom.
 The characters Woody and the totem pole segment Low Man are respectively voiced by Joe Kerska and Jeff Farber.
 Other voices were provided by Bruce Robertson and Debbie Rogers.
 Lanford hid an easter egg within the second act of the game's first level that would render a mermaid – one of many beings created from the sketch mechanic – topless if four hidden items are collected in a certain order.
 While Lanford did not create the animation, he was amused enough to allow its incorporation.

 Spencer Nilsen, head of Sega of America's music department and the game's executive music producer, recruited Ron "Bumblefoot" Thal to compose and produce the game's soundtrack.
 Thal speculatively attributed his hiring by Sega to the close proximity between Sega of America's headquarters and the record label Shrapnel Records, which would have increased the chance of Sega's management being exposed to his debut album The Adventures of Bumblefoot.
 Thal was given a 28-day deadline to create a score consisting of a title theme, 16 game level themes, and tracks for six story cutscenes and five game over sequences.
 His central strategy for composing the score was to begin silly and light-hearted and evolve in intensity toward the game's climax; he applied the same strategy within each of the game's five levels from the first to third acts.
 The soundtrack includes a lyrical vocal song titled "Yo Ho!", a diss track toward the player by the boss of the pirate-themed level.
 The song was stylistically influenced by Rage Against the Machine, Red Hot Chili Peppers, Faith No More, and 24-7 Spyz.
 Thal performed the bass, guitar, vocals and keyboard himself, while the drums were performed by Brad Kaiser.
 The soundtrack was recorded and mixed in February 1995.

-By the time of Wild Woodys released by September 1995, the Sega CD was near the end of its life cycle, and Sega Multimedia Studio had dissolved.
+By the time of Wild Woodys release by September 1995, the Sega CD was near the end of its life cycle, and Sega Multimedia Studio had dissolved.
 As predicted by the development team, distribution of Wild Woody was quickly relegated to bargain bins.